hpcugent/vsc_user_docs/scripts/vsc-venv-wrapper/README.md

 One issue is that a virtual environment created for one cluster might not work on another.
-Additionally, when activating a virtual environment, the same centrally installed modules used during its creation must also be loaded. the `vsc-venv` command manages multiple virtual environments for different clusters in a transparent way and provides a way
+Additionally, when activating a virtual environment, the same centrally installed modules used during its creation must also be loaded. the `vsc-venv` command manages multiple virtual environments for different clusters in a transparent way.

 ## Usage